• Skip to primary navigation

 • Scrape down the sides of the bowl, and blend again until smooth and creamy.

-• Line a cookie sheet with Parchment paper and drop the cookies by the Tablespoonful onto the parchment paper.
+• Line a cookie sheet with Parchment paper and drop the cookies by the tablespoonful onto the parchment paper and press them flat in a criss-cross pattern using a fork.

 • Place the cookie sheet in the oven at 350 degrees for 12 – 15 minutes, or until the cookies are golden brown around the edges and on top.